 Soaring Wings offers a high quality learning experience for every student, but we will need your student in class consistently and through the completion of the program in order to do our best.

 As a former parent reflected, “I’m not worried about being able to afford college for my daughter.
 I’m worried about her wanting to go to college and making the most of it.
 At Soaring Wings she is developing not just knowledge and skills, but a love of learning.”
-That girl is now a college graduate, married and enjoying a robust career.
+That girl is now a college graduate, married with a family and career of her own making.
+And above all, the is happy.
 Our graduates have become scientists, professors, artists, Olympic athletes, entrepreneurs, celebrities, engineers, doctors and lawyers.
-But most importantly, they have found what they love and they are enjoying joyful and productive lives.
+But most importantly, they have found what they love and they are immersed in joyful and productive lives.
 If that’s what you are looking for for your child, we are tickled to have you with us.
 If you are looking for daycare or preschool, we can recommend some great ones!

 Stay in Touch!